vavrek/Open-Assistant-Version-Zero/README.rst

 Open Assistant (Version Zero)
 =============

-Open Assistant is a prototype open source voice assistant able to interact in basic scripted conversations and automate operating system tasks.
+Open Assistant is a prototype open source voice assistant able to automate operating system tasks and engage in simple scripted conversations.

 This is "Version Zero" of Open Assistant, which is highly Linux dependent.